 If you cannot answer those questions quickly, pause the campaign and simplify.
 A slower clean setup beats a faster pipeline that burns the sender profile.

-Outbound platforms must prioritize data protection.
-Storing raw session cookies or passwords is a major security risk.
+Outbound platforms have to protect data.
+Storing raw session cookies or passwords is a real security hole.

 Omentir encrypts session data, routing campaigns via secure API layers.
 For safety details, see our guide on maintaining LinkedIn account health.